RyandracusCodesGames/vsasm/README.md

 vsasm -fmt psyq example.s -o psyq.o
 ```
 ## Error Handling
-vsasm produces a rich set of error messages and warnings for various syntax and semantic errors that prints
+vsasm produces a rich set of error messages and warnings for various syntax and semantic errors that are printed
-the line number of the error, the error message, and the original line that caused the error such as
+the line number of the error, the error message, and the original line that caused the error, such as

 ```c
 	Syntax Error: Invalid hexadecimal number for immediate value Line 5: addi $t0, $t2, 0x1FFuy
 ```

-In the case that you include other assembler files to the main source file that contains an error, the error handler
+In the case that you include other assembler files in the main source file that contains an error, the error handler
-will even print out what line in the included file caused an error such as
+will even print out what line in the included file caused an error, such as

 ```c
 	Syntax Error: Invalid hexadecimal number for immediate value